isomerpages/mti-cap/pages/For Business Owners.md

 			<br>
 			Read more <a href="https://go.gov.sg/469pwq">here</a>.
 		</p>
-		<p>For a better understanding of the support available to grow your business, reach out to our SME Centres. <br>
+		<p>For a better understanding of the support available to grow your business, reach out to our SME Centres.
 Book a consultation <a href="https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/network-of-partners/sme-centres/overview">here</a>.
 			</p>
     </div>
 </li>